stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 The [breakpoint()](https://docs.python.org/3/library/functions.html#breakpoint) feature was added in version 3.7 of Python.

+# Application Design

 ## Use Logging for Diagnostic Messages, Rather Than print()

 The built-in _print()_ statement is convenient for adding debugging information, but you should include logging in your scripts and applications.
 Use the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module.

 ## Use asyncio Where It Makes Sense

-There are multiple ways to achieve concurrency with Python.
-In many cases, the appropriate solution uses multiple processes, such as a WSGI Web server like [Gunicorn](https://gunicorn.org/), or the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) package in the standard library.
 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable a single process to avoid blocking on I/O operations.
+You can achieve concurrency by running multiple Python processes, with or without asynchronous I/O.

+To run multiple Web application processes, use [Gunicorn](https://gunicorn.org/) or another WSGI server.
+Use the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) package in the Python standard library to build custom applications that run as multiple processes.

+Code that needs asynchronous I/O must not call any function in the standard library that synchronous I/O, such as _open()_, or the _logging_ module.

 If you would like to work with _asyncio_, always use the most recent version of Python.
 Each new version of Python has improved the performance and features of async.
 For example, version 3.7 of Python introduced [context variables](https://docs.python.org/3/library/contextvars.html), which enable you to have data that is local to a specific _task_.

 [PEP 0567](https://www.python.org/dev/peps/pep-0567/) describes context variables.

 The initial version of _asyncio_ was included in version 3.4 of Python.
 Keywords for _async_ and _await_ were added in Python 3.5.
 Context variables and the _asyncio.run()_ function were introduced in version 3.7 of Python.

-## Use Automatic Code Formatting

-[PEP 8](https://www.python.org/dev/peps/pep-0008/) provides the accepted style guide for Python code.
-Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to meet the standards of PEP 8.

-[Black](https://black.readthedocs.io/en/stable/) is replacing _autopep8_ as the popular formatting tool for Python code, even though Black is officially in beta testing.

 # Libraries